alishakiba/publy/README.md

 ## Overview

 Publy turns a BibTeX file with a list of your publications into a professional webpage.
-Quick, effortless, and exactly the way you want it.
+Fast, effortless, and exactly the way you want it.

 ## Features